 We believe that the opportunity now exists to do more than analyze and debate.
-The moment has arrived for a fundamental restructuring of the nation's Social Security system that doesn't merely postpone the day of reckoning but guarantees adequate funding for future beneficiaries.
+The moment has arrived for a restructuring of the nation's Social Security system that doesn't merely postpone the day of reckoning but guarantees adequate funding for future beneficiaries.
 If we do it right - and we have every confidence that a bipartisan coalition can - Social Security may be funded by clearly earmarked money that cannot be diverted to other purposes through the political process.

-For the first time, the program can become an active rather than a passive instrument of personal financial security.
-Rather than ending with the life of the beneficiary, it can be a means of wealth accumulation and long-range investment, giving families resources they never had before, and widening the circle of Americans fortunate enough to pass on the accumulated results of their investments and hard work.
+For the first time, the retirement program can become an active rather than a passive instrument of personal financial security.
+It can be a means of wealth accumulation and long-range investment, giving families resources they never had before, and widening the circle of Americans fortunate enough to pass on the accumulated results of their investments and hard work.